-- administrator → All authorizations granted, can access and modify everything. - administration_only → Only access to administration part of rudder, can do everything within it. - user \rightarrow Can access and modify everthing but the administration part - configuration → Can only access and act on configuration section - read_only → Can access to every read only part, can perform no action - inventory \rightarrow Access to information about nodes, can see their inventory, but can't act on them - rule_only → Access to information about rules, but can't modify them for each user you can define more than one role, each role adding its authorization to the user.
+Name Access level administrator All authorizations granted, can access and modify everything administration_only Only access to administration part of rudder, can do everything within it. user Can access and modify eveything but the administration part configuration Can only access and act on configuration section read_only Can access to every read only part, can perform no action inventory Access to information about nodes, can see their inventory, but can't act on them rule_only Access to information about rules, but can't modify them for each user you can define more than one role, each role adding its authorization to the user.